aswin-s/ng2-webpack-seed/README.md

-# ng2-systemjs-seed
+# ng2-webpack-seed
-An Angular2 seed project using SystemJS
+An Angular2 seed project using Webpack